-Since the A/V clock interface of Since the SMPTE clock is used as a timing reference for timecode triggers, it's recommended that this option is enabled whenever you are synchronizing multiple video tracks.
+Since the A/V clock interface of Since the SMPTE clock is used as a timing reference for timecode the Binloop can lock to an external V-Sync source, this means that you can generate SMPTE synchronously with your video sync source as well. triggers, it's recommended that this option is enabled whenever you are synchronizing multiple video tracks.
 This will ensure that the reproducers start reliably in sync with one another.